MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsVideoInteropServicePolicy.md

 ```

 ## DESCRIPTION
 Cloud Video Interop for Teams enables 3rd party VTC devices to be able to join Teams meetings.
 You can use the TeamsVideoInteropServicePolicy cmdlets to enable Cloud Video Interop for particular users or for your entire organization.
-Microsoft provides pre-constructed policies for each of our supported partners that allow you to designate which of the partners to use for cloud video interop.
+Microsoft provides pre-constructed policies for each of our supported partners that allow you to designate which partner(s) to use for cloud video interop.

 The Get-CsTeamsVideoInteropServicePolicy cmdlet allows you to identify the pre-constructed policies that you can use in your organization.
 You can assign this policy to one or more of your users leveraging the Grant-CsTeamsVideoInteropServicePolicy cmdlet.